 1. Ally Bank

-Ally Bank is one of the top picks of the best online banks in the United States.
-It used to be the financial arm of General Motors before it evolved into one of the largest banks in the country by assets.
-This top online bank offers a full range of banking products and services like savings, checking, money market accounts, and certificates of deposit (CDs).
+Ally Bank is one of the top picks for the best online bank in the United States and used to be the financial arm of General Motors before it evolved into one of the largest banks in the country in terms of assets.
+This top online bank offers a full range of banking products and services like checking and savings accounts, money market account options, and CDs.

 Why you might like Ally Bank

-- No minimum balance and no monthly fees
+• No minimum balance or monthly maintenance fees

-- Attractive annual percentage yield rate, which sits at 3.30% on its savings account and 0.25% on its interest checking account as of December 18, 2022
+• Attractive annual percentage yield rate, which sits at 4% APY on its high-yield savings account and 0.25% on its interest checking account as of June 21, 2023

 What are the drawbacks of Ally Bank?